 Of course, with all things, balance is key.
 Sure, ethos can quell pathos, but can a low-level squirtle beat a mighty charizard?
 I think not.
 Ideally, you want to ensure that your paper represents all three of these elements, not to mention a sense of chairos, best represented by the awe-inspiring Gengar.

 Disclaimer: This article’s message, meaning, and utility is based entirely on whether or not you are familiar with the 1986 action-fantasy film, The Highlander.
 If you are unfamiliar, I suggest you educate yourself and treat yourself to fine cinema.
-The 1980s were a strange time.

 The tagline from The Highlander is true for all things (except in the cases where the can be more than one thing, which is actually quite common).
 Spoken by The Highlander’s protagonist, Connor MacLeod (as opposed to Fox McCloud from Starfox.
 Man, a battle of McClouds, I am about to lose my mind!) as he dispatched immortal baddies with a swipe of his sword and a lightning bejeweled decapitation.